peteshobby/GameTemplate/README.md

 ## Initialization

 Each system is initialize to run as fast as possible and to provide roughly similar capabilities.
+The initialiation code is split between one function per platform that calls several other platform specific functions.
+It is arranged this was to all for all the initailation code in those sub-functions to be moved to a bank to make more memory available to the main game code if necessary.

+## Configured Capabilities

 ### Agon Light